-I am thrilled to announce that this summer my biography of Mary Macarthur will be published by History West Midlands.
+I am thrilled to announce the publication of my biography of Mary Macarthur by History West Midlands.
 In 1921 this brilliant and charismatic trade union leader died, aged just 40.
 In her short life, her activism and leadership had been responsible for raising awareness of women’s poor working conditions and encouraging them to speak out against injustice and inequality.

 Mary Macarthur is perhaps best known for the prominent part she played in the women chain makers’ strike in Cradley Heath, Staffordshire in 1910.
 This heroic dispute ended with the women receiving the minimum wage that was theirs by right.
 It was a triumph, but by no means an isolated one.
 Mary Macarthur, as leader of the country’s all-female general trade union, the National Federation of Women Workers, travelled the length and breadth of the country making sure that women’s lives were improved by better pay and working conditions and union membership.